yuehong136/MultiRAG/README_EN.md

 2. **Knowledge Base Management**: Upload documents, create and manage knowledge bases, and perform Q&A on document content.
 3. **SQL Translation**: Convert SQL queries from one dialect to another.
 4. **Workflow Management**: Orchestrate built-in functional components into workflows, supporting page execution display and API calls.
+5. **Process visualization**: Convert the content described by the user into a flowchart.
-5. **Agent Service**: Call existing tools, combine role cognition and memory management for intelligent reasoning, and optionally provide open APIs for third-party calls.
+6. **Agent Service**: Call existing tools, combine role cognition and memory management for intelligent reasoning, and optionally provide open APIs for third-party calls.

 ## User Guide